 Everything you need to know about smoking and smokers

 A shiny new smoker is glistening on your back porch and you're eager to start your first smoke job.
-Smoking is a delicate science and requires more fitness than grilling brats and burgers.
+Smoking is a delicate science that requires more finesse than grilling brats or burgers.

 By the time you complete this article you'll have a full understanding of the various types of smokers and the art of BBQ as it relates to smoking.

 How to Smoke Meat: The Basics

 Direct and Indirect Heat

 There are two ways to cook meat; using direct heat and indirect heat.
 Direct heat is how you grill those tasty burgers.
 But to smoke, you need to use indirect heat.

 Grilling meat is all about using direct hot heat for short periods of time, while the key to smoking is to use indirect heat to cook meat at a low temperature over a long period of time.
 Basically, a smoker and a grill are polar opposites.

 Grills use direct heat, this heat is right under your meat and is usually very hot.
 This intense heat is best suited for thin cuts of meat such as steaks, burgers and chicken breast.
 Smoking requires the use indirect heat over a long period of time.
 The meat is placed at a distance from the heat source keeping the cooking temperature of the meat lower.
 Smoking is ideal for thick or tough cuts, like roast, whole chicken and ribs.